jfvilasPersonal/oberkorn/docs/webconsole.md

   - Creates an Oberkorn Authorizator to protect access to the console.

 ### Enabling APIs
-Enabling the web console is done by configuring the controller, but having the ability to access an Oberkorn Authroizator API is something you must do by modifying Authorizators configuration.
+Enabling the web console is done by configuring the controller, but having the ability to access an Oberkorn Authorizator API is something you must do by modifying Authorizators configuration.

 The first step is easy.
-In the YAML you used to create the Authroizator you need to add a new parameter to the 'config' section, like the sample bellow.
+In the YAML you used to create the Authorizator you need to add a new parameter to the 'config' section, like the sample bellow.
 There is no doubt on what parameter we are talking about, it is named '**api**'.

 ```yaml
 spec: